KhyatiDanvirMalik/Algorithmic-Trading-Bot/README.md

-Algorithmic Trading Strategy - Gold
+Algorithmic Trading Bot - Gold
 Project Description
 This project is a Python-based algorithmic trading bot designed to analyze and backtest a strategy on the gold commodity market (GC=F).